 Travelers from sub-Saharan Africa make up around 10 percent of the more than two million annual pilgrims to Mecca.
 As around three percent of the population of DR Congo is Muslim, the fact that the Hajj visa has been denied for citizens of the country is bound to affect travel plans for many.

 Why Saudi Arabia Suspended the Hajj Visa for DR Congo

 The suspension of the Saudi Hajj visa for Congo citizens because of the Ebola outbreak is not that surprising considering that foreign citizens are required to meet some strict medical requirements for Saudi Arabia before traveling to the country.

-The Ebola outbreak in the Democratic Republic of the Congo has already killed over 1,700 people in the country since it was declared in late 2018, and is threatening to spread to the major city of Goma as well as across the border into Uganda.
+The Ebola outbreak in the Democratic Republic of the Congo has already killed over 1,700 people in the country since it was declared in late 2018 and is threatening to spread to the major city of Goma as well as across the border into Uganda.
 The WHO has warned that security must be stepped up in the affected area and called for foreign aid agencies to increase efforts in an attempt to contain the epidemic.
-The United States in particular has been called onto deploy more experts from their Centers for Disease Control (CDC).
+The United States, in particular, has been called to deploy more experts from their Centers for Disease Control (CDC).

 This is not the first time that Saudi Arabia has implemented a travel ban and suspended visas for citizens from countries in the grip of an Ebola epidemic.
 The kingdom also closed its borders to travelers from Guinea, Sierra Leone, and Liberia during the West Africa outbreak of 2014-2016, the deadliest yet with over 11,300 fatalities.
 However, Hajj visa applications for the affected countries have since reopened since the prior epidemic was brought under control.